kpluta/presentation-css/notes.md

 - use z-indexes positioning within elements on the same DOM level
 - use transform as a feature to isolate elements from upper level z-index positioned elements

+Example 4:

+Problem:

+- white space add extra empty space to the icon, so the container height is not equal to icon height

+Solution:

+- build your project with minified files version
+- use flexbox